Component description

 Outbound connectivity requirements

-Outbound traffic from the worker nodes is unrestricted and is targeted at other Azure services and CDP services.
-The comprehensive list of services that get accessed from a CDP environment can be found in Azure outbound network access destinations.
+Outbound traffic from the worker nodes is unrestricted and is targeted at other Azure services and Cloudera services.
+The comprehensive list of services that get accessed from a Cloudera environment can be found in Azure outbound network access destinations.

 Domain names for the endpoints